ninewise/dissertation/introduction/chapter.md

 ## Structure of this dissertation

-In chapter \ref{chapter:umgap}, we describe the complete pipeline and evaluate it as an alternative method for metagenomics analysis.
-An index operating on fixed-length overlapping peptides is introduced as an alternative for the tryptic peptide index.
-In chapter
+Chapter \ref{chapter:umgap} describes the pipeline as a whole.
+It starts out by describing more context and the general structure of the pipeline (\ref{section:umgap:intro}).
+After this, section
+\ref{section:umgap:methods} provides details on each step in the pipeline, with variants on each step grouped together.
+The results of the pipeline are evaluated in section \ref{section:umgap:results}, split into an overview of the many possible variants to find the best configurations (\ref{section:umgap:results:tuning}), a more in-depth benchmark of a few selected configurations compared to other tools (\ref{section:umgap:results:benchmark}) and finally a detailed analysis of the misclassifications UMGAP makes (\ref{section:umgap:results:analysis}).
+Section
+\ref{section:umgap:discussion} presents short discussion on the current and future state of the pipeline.
+The chapter concludes with the details on every tool written to be part of the pipeline, their usage, and some examples (\ref{section:umgap:tools}).

-\ref{chapter:fgsrs}, we introduce a new implementation of FragGeneScan, to be used as an improved gene predictor in the pipeline.
-In chapter
+In chapter \ref{chapter:fgsrs}, we introduce a new implementation of FragGeneScan, to be used as an improved gene predictor in the pipeline.
+Section \ref{section:fgsrs:introduction} provides some details on the inner workings of FragGeneScan and the problems emerging in the implementation of FragGeneScan and a variant, FragGeneScan+.
+Section \ref{section:fgsrs:implementation} describes our new version, FragGeneScanRs, and the major differences with FragGeneScan.
+A comparison of the results concerning processing speed and memory footprint is made in \ref{section:fgsrs:results}.
+Finally, a short side-step (\ref{section:fgsrs:complete}) discusses the accuracy and processing speed of FragGeneScanRs on complete genomes, as compared to a tool meant for gene prediction on complete genomes, Prodigal.

-\ref{chapter:in-practice}, we include some of the metawork on the pipeline, such as the improved construction of the Unipept (and UMGAP) index and a few walkthroughs describing the usage of UMGAP in other studies.
+In chapter \ref{chapter:in-practice}, we include some of the metawork on the pipeline, such as the improved construction of the Unipept (and UMGAP) index and a few walkthroughs describing the usage of UMGAP in other studies.
 Finally, in chapter \ref{chapter:related-work}, I shortly detail some related work done during my PhD.